To be in harmony with men is the music of man, to be in harmony with God is the music of God.—

 - Traditional Taoist ceremonies for religious observances

-Master Anatole gives an introduction to The Temple of Original Simplicity.
+Grand Master Alex Anatole gives an introduction to The Temple of Original Simplicity.

 The Pluralism Project: World Religions in America is a decade-long Harvard University research project with funding from the Ford and Rockefeller Foundations.
 Its mission is to engage students in studying religious diversity in the United States, exploring the communities and religious traditions of Asia and the Middle East that have become woven into America’s religious fabric over the past twenty-five years.
 The Center of Traditional Taoist Studies was profiled by the Project in 2002.